Deserve raises $12 million for a credit card targeting college students

 A handful of startups are now focused on building alternatives.
 One of these is Deserve, which recently changed its name from SelfScore.

 The Menlo Park-based startup had been working with international students to assess credit.
-Now it’s created a credit card that it hopes to appeal to Generation Z, or college-aged teens.
+Now it’s created a credit card that it hopes will appeal to Generation Z, or college-aged teens.
 It’s announcing $12 million in funding led by Accel, with participation from Aspect Ventures, Mission Holdings and others.

 “Our mission is to provide access to fair credit to deserving but underserved populations,” CEO and co-founder Kalpesh Kapadia told TechCrunch.
 “Most of these kids do not have credit history.
 They cannot get credit cards without having credit scores.”